Asymptomatic Bacteriuria in Pregnancy

 • Confirm clearance with urine culture after treatment.

-• Trimethoprim should not be prescribed for pregnant women with established folate deficiency, low dietary folate intake, or women taking other folate antagonists.
+• Trimethoprim should not be prescribed for pregnant patients with established folate deficiency, low dietary folate intake, or patients taking other folate antagonists.

 Treatment